 Step 6 – To re-arrange Containers, simply drag and drop the Container into place.

-Inside the Container Element's options, you will find 3 tab groups.
-The General tab, the Background tab, and the Design tab.
-Because of the amount of options you can set for the element, we've split them into three logical tabs so you can easily locate the option you're looking for.
+Inside the Container Element’s options, you will find 4 tab groups.
+The General tab, the Design tab, the BG (Background) tab, and the Extras Tab.
+Because of the amount of options you can set for the element, we’ve split them into four logical tabs so you can easily locate the option you’re looking for.
 Continue reading below for a full description of each tab, and the options within them.

 100% Height – Allows you set the container into full-screen or 100% height of the viewport.
 Larger content that is taller than the screen height will be cut off, this option works best with minimal content.
 Note: Mobile devices are even shorter in height so this option can be disabled on mobile in Theme Options while still being active on desktop.